-Made with thin layers of ECOSUMMER textile developed from Recycled Plastic technology, which focuses on petroleum-free alternatives to PET a durable lightweight plastic preferred by beverage manufacturers.
-Up to 9 bottles are recycled for every square meter of this material which is combined with other recycled fiber materials such as polyester and cotton.
+Made with thin layers of ECOSUMMER textile developed from Recycled Plastic technology, Up to 9 bottles are recycled for every square meter of this material.

-The 4mm foot mattress is made of 100% coconut fiber collected, recycled and coated with a layer of natural latex it creates a cushioning effect that reacts to body heat weight and movement allowing the coconut fiber to mold to the foot as you wear it.
-The breathable nature of this product allows for great circulation preventing bacteria build-up and unpleasant odors.
+The 8mm foot mattress is made of coconut fiber recycled and coated with a layer of natural latex, it creates a cushioning effect that reacts to body heat weight and movement allowing the coconut fiber to mold to the foot as you wear it.

 The footwear industry predominantly uses petroleum-based products that are cheap to manufacture but are often unsustainable, many products can even contain known carcinogenic chemicals such as the leather dies that can render land infertile and seriously affect all marine life and the entire food chain.